 Pembrokes have a weather-resistant double coat.
 The undercoat is thick, and the topcoat is longer with fluffy fur on the ears, chest, legs and feet.
-The straight coat is slightly harsh and coat colours include black, red, sable, tri-coloured or fawn.
-All coat colours might have white markings.
+The straight coat is slightly harsh and coat colors include black, red, sable, tri-colored or fawn.
+All coat colors might have white markings.

 The “fairy saddle” back referred to in their fantastic origin story is a marking caused by a change in the thickness and direction of a strip in the fur.

 An adult Pemroke Welsh Corgi can stand tall at 10 to 12 inches (25 to 30cm) at an average weight of up to 30 pounds (14kg).